CS571-F23/hw8/README.md

 INSERT YOUR RESPONSE HERE.

-4. Is there opporunity to add any microinteraction(s)?
+4. Is there opportunity to add any microinteraction(s)?
 If so, what would be the trigger-action pair(s)?

 INSERT YOUR RESPONSE HERE.